 National Heart Centre Singapore, and principal investigator of the study.

-What causes obstructive sleep apnoea (OSA)?
+What causes obstructive sleep apnea (OSA)?

 The study was presented at a few international conferences, including the ACC (American College of Cardiology) conference in April in Chicago.
 It is now being readied for submission for peer review.
 Started in 2012, the study was completed in 2015.
 What began as a casual chat over coffee has now become routine practice: since 2015, patients with severe OSA seen at SGH will be referred to an NHCS cardiologist for testing for heart disease.

-Added Dr Tan: “We used to be firefighters, but now we want to be fire preventers.
+Added Assoc Prof Tan: “We used to be firefighters, but now we want to be fire preventers.
 I’d rather detect and see who is at risk, start the appropriate medication, and prevent that heart attack from happening in the first place.”
 Some 1,000 patients are diagnosed with OSA in SGH annually, including 300-500 with moderate to severe forms of the disease.

 About 15 per cent of Singapore’s population has OSA.